Practical procedure

 Preliminary review or full report

-This preliminary stage protects against investing effort in work whose evidential value would from the outset be narrowly limited from the outset.
+This preliminary stage protects against investing effort in work whose evidential value would from the outset be limited from the outset.
 It therefore does not serve delay, but rather early clarification whether a full report is objectively supported at all.

 Helpful documents